th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/1-base-system.md

     pip install cqlsh
     ```

-Also it is needed to:
+Also, it is needed to:
 - create a user with admin rights for th2;
 - provide access to the Cassandra database over the network.